-RSRC welcomes fellow rowers from other clubs to enjoy year-round rowing at our beautiful Tempe Town Lake during our Open Row sessions.
-Open Row sessions are not coached, and unless you have made prior arrangements with other rowers, you will be rowing in a single.
-Therefore, Guest Rowing is suitable for experienced rowers who have at least six months experience rowing a single.
+RSRC welcomes fellow rowers from other clubs to enjoy year-round rowing at our beautiful Tempe Town Lake during.
+Guest rowing is usually available when other classes are being held, and the guest is usually in a single.
+Guest Rowing is suitable for experienced rowers who have at least six months experience rowing a single.
 This is particularly important during the winter, at night, and in difficult rowing conditions because you will not be able to rely on others to immediately come to your assistance in an emergency.
 Please be aware of the rowing conditions and your skill level.
 Guest rowers must also be age 18+.

-- A letter from your home club (example letter) Your home coach must explicitly endorse your proficiency in a single sculling boat before you will be considered for guest rowing.
+- A letter from your home club.
+You can find an example letter here.
+Your home coach must explicitly endorse your proficiency in a single sculling boat in order to guest row.
 At least 6 months of experience in a single scull is mandatory.

 - A completed float test -- a City of Tempe requirement

-STEP 2 -- purchase a Day Pass or Quarterly Membership (click HERE).
+Purchase a Day Pass or Quarterly Membership HERE.

 THINGS TO KNOW FOR YOUR ROW:

 HERE is a link to directions to the boatyard.
-FYI -- we launch off a sand beach (no dock), so wear water shoes or sandals.
+FYI -- we launch from a beach (no dock), so wear water shoes or sandals.
 Our beach is shown in green on the map below.